Brian White | September 17, 2018 | Workers Comp

 The instant you put your signature on an employment document that includes an arbitration agreement, you lose your right to take your employer to trial – even if that employer discriminates against you or wrongfully terminates you down the road.
 Consider this before signing.
 For the most part, arbitration agreements are legally binding for both employer and employee.
 Unless you refused to sign or simply never turned in the paperwork, you will have to abide by the rules of an arbitration clause.

-If you have more questions concerning arbitration clauses, contact the Houston personal injury attorneys at Attorney Brian White and Associate now.
+If you have more questions concerning arbitration clauses, contact the Houston personal injury attorneys at Attorney Brian White and Associates now.
 We are standing by to help.